 He’s alienated at least a dozen old friends and family members, and he’s clearly unhappy, maybe even depressed.
 Yet he keeps on this miserable path, in part, because he has a cloud of online sycophants who Facebook-like every stupid thing he says: the meaner the better.
 What he doesn’t seem to realize is that none of these people are real friends.
 He’s never met these people and they have no intention of meeting him.
 When he was in the hospital last year, none of them came to visit him.
 It was his real friends, the ones he keeps alienating with his zealotry, who came to see him.

-I’ve learned some valuable lessons from my fraught interactions with this angry little man, and others of his stamp, lessons which may prove useful to you: namely, beware of kafkatrapping, avoid orgies of self-flagellation, prepare for charges of gaslighting and mansplaining, and prepare to be told that you need to check your privilege.
+I’ve learned some valuable lessons from my fraught interactions with this angry little man, and others of his stamp, lessons which may prove useful to you: namely, beware of kafkatrapping, avoid orgies of self-flagellation, prepare for charges of gaslighting and mansplaining, prepare to be told that you need to check your privilege, and know what kind of person you’re dealing with.

 (1) Beware of Kafkatrapping: The Urban Dictionary defines “kafkatrap” as follows: “To accuse someone of some form of ism (sexism, racism, etc.) and proclaim that their denial, or any attempt they make to defend themselves, is proof that they are guilty.”
 Progressive bullies seem to delight in kafkatrapping, as it’s their preferred strategy of attack in Social Media Land.
 So you should be prepared for it.
 Just as schoolyard bullies tell you to move your hands out of the way so they can punch you in the face, progressive bullies hurl abuse at you and then accuse you of “white fragility” if you refuse to passively accept it.
 The irony of an utterly offensive person telling the person they’re offending to stop being so defensive never seems to occur to them.
 Regardless, if you find yourself in this situation, bear in mind that you have a right to defend yourself.
 Remember, too, that the kafkatrapper’s circular argument is more or less absurd.
 Just as a net that catches the whole sea isn’t much of a net, an argument that explains everything isn’t much of an argument.